Buenaventura Valle Del Cauca Department, Colombia Travel Guide

 A colonial gem known for its beautiful white architecture and religious festivals.

-A beautiful town in the heart of the Coffee Region, near the Valle de Cocora's wax palms.
+A beautiful a municipality in the heart of the Coffee Region, near the Valle de Cocora's wax palms.

 An ecological reserve accessible by unique "brujitas" (wooden trolleys), offering pristine rivers and jungle hikes.